๐Ÿ“‘Animator Profiles

 }

-Here we try to dynamically link an Animator Profile from the currently equipped weapon.
-For items and weapons there's a special component called FPS Animator Entity:
+In this example, we dynamically link an Animator Profile from the currently equipped weapon.
+For items and weapons, there's a special component called FPS Animator Entity:

 FPSBoneController.cs